 Yes, it is more about thinking outside of the box and about the different applications of gray.

-Something bad happens in your city (pandemic, dirty bomb, civil unrest…) there is curfew and nobody is allowed to leave city until order is restored, but you see it is bad and you want to leave city to your BOL.
+Something bad happens in your city (pandemic, dirty bomb, civil unrest…) there is a curfew and nobody is allowed to leave the city until order is restored, but you see it is bad and you want to leave the city to your BOL.

 But if you put sleeping mat on your backpack, you are sticking out.
 A simple sleeping mat gives away you.